Yusuf Datti Baba-Ahmed

 Yusuf Datti Baba-Ahmed (born 7 July 1969) is a Nigerian politician, economist, and educational investor.
 He is the founder of Baze University and a former senator representing the Kaduna North Senatorial District in 2011.
 He also represented Zaria in the House of Representatives from 2003 to 2007.
-A member of the Labour Party, Baba-Ahmed was the vice-presidential candidate in the 2023 Nigerian presidential election, alongside Peter Obi.
+A member of the Peoples Redemption Party, (PRP), Baba-Ahmed was the vice-presidential candidate in the 2023 Nigerian presidential election, alongside Peter Obi.

 Early life and heritage

 Yusuf Datti Baba-Ahmed stems from an influential familial and tribal lineage.
 His ancestors hail from the Hassaniya tribe in Mauritania and the Al Faqqah Clan of Chinghetti, known for their substantial scholarly contributions throughout North Africa.
 His family moved to Zaria in 1925, where his father, a respected Islamic cleric, served as a Native Authority Court judge and the Imam of Barewa College.

 His father's literary works in Islamic theology and Hausa literature significantly impacted future Nigerian leaders.